Decompression theory: Decompression ceiling, floor and window

 Once the gas loading of one or more tissue compartments exceeds the maximum level accepted for the no-stop limit, there is a minimum depth to which the diver can ascend at the appropriate ascent rate, at an acceptable risk for decompression sickness.
 This depth is known as the decompression ceiling.
 It may be considered a soft overhead, in that it is physically trivial to ascend above it, but that increases the risk of developing symptomatic decompression sickness according to the decompression model to a theoretically unacceptable level.
 The tissue that reaches its decompression ceiling first is called the limiting tissue.

 The depth (or pressure) at which the controlling tissue starts to offgas for a given breathing gas is known as the decompression floor.
 Above this floor and below the decompression ceiling is the depth range known as the decompression window, the depth range in which safe decompression can occur according to the decompression model.
 Decompression stress is lower towards the floor, and decompression efficiency is greater nearer the ceiling.
 The floor depth depends on the concentration gradient of the inert gas, and thereby partial pressure of the inert part of the breathing gas.

 Offgassing near the floor is relatively slow, and some slower tissues may still be ingassing.
 If the diver stays in this depth zone the decompression obligation may increase, and off-gassing will eventually stop as the floor rises.
 At the same time, as offgassing of the limiting tissue progresses, the ceiling will also rise, allowing the diver to ascend to follow it.
 However if ingassing of other tissues is sufficient, one of them may take over as the limiting tissue and bring the ceiling deeper.
-Off-gassing near he floor also minimises bubble growth, and near the ceiling maximises off-gassing of dissolved gas.
+Off-gassing near the floor also minimises bubble growth, and near the ceiling maximises off-gassing of dissolved gas.